Mrs S Leech

 Find pairs of numbers that satisfy an equation with two unknowns.

-To create investigations based on cloning of asexual plants, using scientific questioning and fair testing.
+To create individual investigations based on light, using scientific questioning and fair testing.

 Retrieve and record information from non-fiction.